 A truly sustainable future needs both smarter yields and smarter consumption.

-increasing efficiency – that is, reducing the input resources needed to produce a certain output
+Historically, feeding our growing population has hinged on boosting production levels and increasing efficiency – that is, reducing the input resources needed to produce a certain output yield.

-Today, we are able to grow the same quantity of crops using only one-fourth of the land that was
+Today, we are able to grow the same quantity of crops using only one-fourth of the land that was needed in 1961:

-However, over the same time period, we have expanded our agrigultural footprint by 490 million
+However, over the same time period, we have expanded our agrigultural footprint by 490 million hectares – an area 1.5 times the size of India.1

-With finite land, a changing climate, and diminishing returns from improved farming techniques,
+With finite land, a changing climate, and diminishing returns from improved farming techniques, feeding the future will require more than just increasing outputs.

 Strategies to increase production